 - What’s changing, and what’s the potential impact on law firm SEM & SEO?

 Google, just like most other search engines and networks, collects user data and tracks specific characteristics like location and activity, creating user profiles that help them improve their services, provide personalized recommendations, and serve relevant content and ads.
 Apart from commercial or product-related cookies, Google also uses tracking for safety and reliability, something that’s not changing as it allows you to be protected against automatic abuse (DDoS attacks, for example) and keep your accounts safe by notifying you of recent activity or unauthorized attempts for login.

-Some of the new changes have already been announced, and some are previewed and waiting for confirmation in the Google Marketing Livestream on May 27.
-They are taking steps to stay on track with the recent US (also EU & UK) laws and regulations protecting user privacy.
+Some of the new changes have already been announced.
+Some have been previewed and are waiting for confirmation in the Google Marketing Livestream on May 27.
+They are taking steps to stay on track with the recent US (as well as EU & UK) laws and regulations protecting user privacy.

 - Removing third party cookies from Chrome

-Third-party cookies are created by other websites, like ads or images that a user might see on a website that visits and browses.
-These are different from the first-party cookies, which are those created by the website you are visiting.
-These snippets of code would track your browsing history and display ads, sending data to different domains than the one you’re currently using.
+Third-party cookies are created by other websites, like ads or images that a user might see on a website they visit and browse.
+These are different from the first-party cookies, which are created by the website you are actually visiting.
+These snippets of code track your browsing history and display ads, sending data to different domains than the one you’re currently using.
 Let’s put it simply; third-party cookies are what allow advertisers to track your activity and get in front of you with banners showing the exact product you looked for weeks ago.
 These can create behavioral profiles that advertisers can use, with one of the biggest concerns being the brokering of data.